OAAX-standard/OAAX/README.md

 Please note that for the toolchains we use pre-defined [docker containers](https://www.docker.com).
 Usage of Docker allows maximum flexibility for those contributing toolchains and by simply specifying the high level interactions with the container and resulting data we provide a unified method of model conversion while abstracting away any implementation details.
 For the runtimes we allow any format, as long as there is a unified runtime [ABI]() available such that the runtime can be integrated in `c++` code (we use shared libs as our preferred implementation; see below).

+> **From this point onwards these docs are work in progress and contain first ideas, not yet working examples.
+Working examples can be found in the code examples.**

 # Using OAXS